-Advanced Clinical Studies I: Nursing of Children
+Advanced Clinical Studies I: Nursing of Children Credit Hours: 4 (75 clinical contact hours)

 Prerequisites: NURS 5080, NURS 5170, NURS 5140, NURS 5110.
 This course provides the student with the opportunity to apply knowledge and skills in the clinical management of children who are healthy or who are experiencing selected health problems.
 Emphasis is placed on using models and theories that guide advanced practice nursing.
 The focus is on the assessment and diagnosis of health risks and health problems.
 Therapeutic interventions will be designed to promote health for well childcare and to restore health for children who have common childhood illnesses.
 (Offered fall only)